Garyson1204/CAMotion/README.md

 For the provided image-level dataset, you can use [eval_image.py](./eval_image.py) to evaluate your predictions.

-For example, to evaluate [ZoomNeXt](https://github.com/lartpang/ZoomNeXt), after downloading the code and setting up the environment, download the checkpoint we provided in [Google Drive](https://drive.google.com/drive/folders/1DQ8By6yqSgdr_zoJj6_QHAXk0DycB1P9?usp=sharing) and run the following command to generate predictions:
+_For example_, to evaluate [ZoomNeXt](https://github.com/lartpang/ZoomNeXt), after downloading the code and setting up the environment, download the checkpoint we provided in [Google Drive](https://drive.google.com/drive/folders/1DQ8By6yqSgdr_zoJj6_QHAXk0DycB1P9?usp=sharing) and run the following command to generate predictions:

 ```bash
 python main_for_video.py --config configs/vcod_finetune.py --model-name videoPvtV2B5_ZoomNeXt --evaluate --load-from /PATH/TO/state_final.pth --save-results